KerenLab/CellTune-App/docs/documentation/viewer/legends-hover.md

 ### Turning the Legend On/Off

-Legend can be turned on/off from the menu or with the keyboard shortcut `Cmd + L`.
+The legend can be turned on/off from the menu or with the keyboard shortcut `Cmd + L`.
 ![Menu_Legend](/assets/documentation/Menu_Legend.png)